bverbeken/ostia.be/source/_posts/drafts/2012-09-03-validation-testing-done-right.markdown

 Even Betterer: Builder Pattern
 -----------------------------------
-If you're using the Builder Pattern (XXX Link?) for building your, you can move your `valid()` method there, and have
+If you're using the Builder Pattern (XXX Link?) for building your domain objects, you can move your `valid()` method there, and have

 Suppose we have a CarBuilder: